luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 While analyzing the results, we noticed that the energy consumption of TikTok of some test runs was significantly lower than the other runs.
 After investigating the issue, we found that TikTok was disallowing the automated browser to scroll through the videos, and loaded only the first video.
 These outlier runs were excluded from the analysis to ensure that the results are not influenced by this issue.

 ### Practical Importance

+At the 5-second intervals, the difference is the most noticeable, with TikTok consuming 6.68% more energy than YouTube.
+It can be speculated, that frozen scrolling bot detection patterns might contribute to this difference, but practically, there is no denial that TikTok consumes more energy.

+At the 10-second intervals, the difference is smaller (1.81%).

+At 2-second intervals, due to high variability of TikTok usage, statistical significance may not be achieved using the current testing methods, but based on the other occurences, it might be assumed that TikTok consumes more energy than YouTube.

+As for practical implications, higher energy consumption means faster battery drain - an annoyance to dedicated doomscrollers.
+While the difference may seem negligible in ordinary circumstance, it becomes noticeable when it accumulates over time or when the remaining battery percentage suddenly matters.

+For example, in situations where the final percentage of battery life becomes critical (getting kidnapped or mother in hospital), that remaining charge may no longer be available if more energy-intensive applications were used beforehand.
+In less urgent circumstances, users who engage in extended scrolling may simply find themselves losing a few additional minutes of device usage or entertainment.

+Over the long term, higher energy demand also implies more frequent charging cycles.
+This accelerates battery degradation, shortening overall battery lifespan and potentially reducing the usable life of the device.
+This means faster device replacement, making the accumulated difference have economic consequences.

+From an environmental perspective, increased energy consumption contributes to greater electricity demand and associated emissions, depending on the energy source.
+Additionally, faster battery wear and shorter device lifecycles contribute to electronic waste and the resource demands of manufacturing replacements.

 # Conclusion
 Our research is aimed to analyse the differences in energy consumption of "doomscrolling" accross different popular short-form video social media platforms.
 The motivation for this experiment was to help reduce everyday frustrations of rapid battery drain and increasing electricity costs.